Kyson Primary School

 Language teaching is based on the Key Stage 2 Framework for Languages (2005).
 This framework provides clear progression from year 3 to year 6 in all key areas of language learning: Oracy, Literacy and Intercultural Understanding.
 Running through each of these strands are ‘Knowledge about Language’ (KAL) and ‘Language Learning Strategies’ (LLS) which are the essential knowledge and skills required for children to be successful linguists.

 At Kyson, the main language taught is French.
-It is taught for an hour a week by a specialist teacher and all children have the opportunity to learn through bespoke planned lessons which enthuse and motivate them.
+It is taught for 45 minutes in Y3 by a class teacher and for an hour a week in Years 4 - 6 by a specialist teacher.
+All children have the opportunity to learn through bespoke planned lessons which enthuse and motivate them.
 We also celebrate languages that are spoken within our school community and use the European Day of Languages as a springboard for this.
 We have good links with the Farlingaye High School language department and regularly take up exciting opportunities which have included an extra-curricular German club and visits from Year 9 language students who work with Kyson children to develop their oracy skills.

 Linguamarque